 From the winemaker:

-We’ve long, long, long been fans of Andrew Murray Vineyards and the always affordable Tous Les Jours Syrah in particular, loving several vintages of this wine all the way back to the 2007.
-We loved them so much that the wine has made multiple appearances on our Top Red Wines Under $20 list and it even had a long run in the #1 spot.
-We’ve reviewed many other AMV wines as well, most recently the 2011 vintage of the Esperance which we also adored; however, it’s always been the Tous Les Jours that really falls into our sweet spot being both 100% Syrah and typically available for less than $15.
+We’ve long been fans of Andrew Murray Vineyards and the always affordable Tous Les Jours Syrah in particular, loving several vintages of this wine all the way back to the 2007.
+We loved them so much that the wine has made multiple appearances on our Top 10 lists and it even had a long run in the #1 spot.
+And while we’ve reviewed other AMV wines as well, which we have also adored, it’s always been the Tous Les Jours that really falls into our sweet spot being both 100% Syrah and typically available for around $15.

-Another home run for the Tous Les Jours and a wine that will no doubt find a spot on our next Top Red Wines Under $20 list!
-What is perhaps most encouraging to me is that as production of this wine has increased (3,900 cases in 2011 versus only 2,200 cases for the 2009 vintage) the quality has not wavered.
-This also means that the wine appears to be more widely available now than it has ever been — a quick look on wine-searcher shows that it can be found at numerous outlets including our featured sponsor Marketview Liquor!
+Another home run for the Tous Les Jours and a wine that will likely again find itself again in an upcoming Top 10 list!
+What is perhaps most encouraging to me is that as production of this wine has increased (12,000 cases in 2014 versus 3,900 cases in 2011 versus only 2,200 cases for the 2009 vintage) the quality has not wavered.
+This also means that the wine appears to be more widely available now than it has ever been — a quick look on wine-searcher shows that it can be found at numerous outlets.